unixwzrd/venvutil/docs/genmd.md

 `genmd` is a versatile Bash script designed to generate comprehensive Markdown documentation from your source code files.
 It scans directories, includes or excludes files based on specified patterns, and consolidates the content into a structured Markdown file.
 Additionally, it can generate a visual directory structure and manage configurations through dedicated files.

-One of the main purposed of this is to create a markdown file containing the directory hierarchy and source code for anything which is plain text.
+One of the main purposes of this is to create a markdown file containing the directory hierarchy and source code for anything which is plain text.
 Handy for taking related files you are working on and grouping them together in a single markdown file which has your files wrapped in markdown tags indicating their name and location in the project followed by a block quote containing the type of file and contents.
 This makes it easier for a Large Language Model (LLM) to consume and work with, and you don't have to copy and paste your files.

 By saving the configuration and settings of any particular run of the command, you can re-run it again to capture the same files for review as they change.
 This is especially handy for feeding models with large context windows your project organization and code.